We’ll assist you in tracking and managing intermittent FMLA leave … fighting FMLA fraud and FMLA abuse … and managing FMLA in general.

 Beyond mastering FMLA regulations on intermittent leave, we’ll share FMLA guidelines on how to curb FMLA abuse, and dramatically improve your overall FMLA compliance.

-Many employers use software to track FMLA eligibility.
+As FMLA administration grows more complex, more employers are using software to track it.
 Most of the time that works fine.
-But if you decide to terminate an employee because the software told you she wasn’t eligible for FMLA leave, double-check the calculation first.
-If you confirm she hasn’t worked a total of 52 weeks, you can terminate her.
+But if you decide to terminate because the software told you an employee overstepped her leave or wasn’t eligible for FMLA leave, review the reasons for the leave and double-check your calculations.